objcio/articles/2015-02-10-camera-capture-on-ios.md

 ### AVFoundation vs. `UIImagePickerController`

 `UIImagePickerController` provides a very simple way to take a picture.
-It supports all the basic features, such as switching to the front-facing camera, toggling the flash, tapping on an area to lock focus and exposure, and, on iOS8, adjusting the exposure just as in the system camera app.
+It supports all the basic features, such as switching to the front-facing camera, toggling the flash, tapping on an area to lock focus and exposure, and, on iOS 8, adjusting the exposure just as in the system camera app.

 However, when direct access to the camera is necessary, the AVFoundation framework allows full control, for example, for changing the hardware parameters programmatically, or manipulating the live preview.